 - 6.5.1.2.2.
-The turn player can choose an event card in their hand and play it.
+The turn player can choose an event card in his or her hand and play it.
 The played event card is put into the player's resolution zone, and then put into the owner's waiting room after the effect has been resolved. - 6.5.1.2.3.
-The turn player can choose to play any of their valid activated abilities. - 6.5.1.2.4.
+The turn player can choose to play any of the activated abilities possessed by one of his or her characters on any stage position. - 6.5.1.2.4.
 The turn player can choose two stage positions, and exchange the cards placed on those stage positions.
 If there are cards in both stage positions, those cards are placed on the respective stage positions simultaneously.
 If one of the stage positions does not have any cards in it, the card in the other stage position is placed on the open stage position.
 If both stage positions have no characters in them, nothing happens. - 6.5.1.3.
-When the turn player chooses to do nothing during their play timing, advance to the Climax Phase. - 6.6.
-Climax Phase - 6.6.1.
-The phase in which the turn player can place cards in their climax area.
+When the turn player chooses to do nothing during his or her play timing, advance to the Climax Phase.

+6.6.
+Climax Phase

+- 6.6.1.
+The phase in which the turn player can place cards in his or her climax area.
 This phase is executed in the order as follows: - 6.6.1.1.
 The Trigger Condition "at the beginning of climax phase" is fulfilled.
 A check timing occurs. - 6.6.1.2.
 The turn player gets a play timing (and the accompanying check timing preceding it). - 6.6.1.2.1.
-At this time, the only cards that the turn player can play are climax from their hand. - 6.6.1.2.2.
-If the turn player takes any action during this play timing, they will not get another play timing.
+At this time, the only cards that the turn player can play are climax from his or her hand. - 6.6.1.2.2.
+If the turn player takes any action during this play timing, he or she will not get another play timing.
 The turn player is allowed to play only one (1) climax during this step. - 6.6.1.3.
 A check timing occurs.
-After completing all necessary actions in this check timing, advance to the Attack Phase. - 6.7.
-Attack Phase - 6.7.1.
-The phase in which the turn player can attack their opponent with characters that they is the master of.
+After completing all necessary actions in this check timing, advance to the Attack Phase.

+6.7.
+Attack Phase

+- 6.7.1.
+The phase in which the turn player can attack his or her opponent with characters that he or she is the master of.
 Refer to "Section 7.
 Attack and Battle" for more details. - 6.8.
 End Phase - 6.8.1.
 The phase in which several actions are resolved at the end of a turn.
 This phase is executed in the order as follows: - 6.8.1.1.
 The Trigger Condition "at the end of turn" is fulfilled.
 Automatic abilities with this phrase fulfill the Trigger Condition and enters a Standby Condition.
-A check timing occurs. - 6.8.1.2.
-If the number of cards in the turn player's hand exceeds the limit (3.3.3.1), they must choose cards equal to the number of cards exceeding the limit, and put them into their waiting room.
+A check timing occurs.